ajdeans84/mechacar-statistical-analysis/README.md

 Vehicle Length and Ground Clearance were the best indicators of vehicle mileage (MPG) for this dataset of 50 MechaCar vehicle prototypes, each producing a p-value of 0.05 or lower, indicating that their relationship on MPG is non-random.
 Vehicle Weight was related, but with more than a 5% chance the relationship could be produced at random.
 Spoiler Angle and having AWD were not significantly related to MPG in these vehicles.

-* Is the slope of the linear model considered to be zero?
-Why or why not?
+The slope of the linear model is non-zero.
+That is, there is a relationship between MPG and the other variables.
+A slope of zero would indicate that there is no relationship between the vehicle metrics and its mileage.

 This linear model is a fair predictor of MPG for these vehicles.
 With an R squared value of 0.71, it is assumed that 71% of the mileage data can be explained by our other variables.